mojotech/torch/README.md

 # Torch

-> This version of Torch (4.x) only supports Phoenix 1.6 and above.
+> This version of Torch (5.x) only supports Phoenix 1.7 and above.
+> See [v4.0](https://github.com/mojotech/torch/tree/v4) if you need support for Phoenix 1.6
 > See [v3.0](https://github.com/mojotech/torch/tree/v3) if you need support for Phoenix 1.5 and below